Roy Lee Williams: Teamsters

 After the war, Williams returned to trucking.
-He was elected business agent of the union's Wichita, Kansas local in 1948.
+He was elected business agent of the union's Wichita, Kansas, local in 1948.
 He later was elected president of Joint Council 56 and president of Teamsters Local 41 in Kansas City, Missouri.
 He married and had two daughters.

 In 1955, Williams was elected a trustee of the Central States, Southeast and Southwest Areas Pension Fund, one of the union's largest and most important pension funds.
 He later testified in federal court that leaders of organized crime paid him $1,500 a month in order to funnel $87.75 million in loans from the pension fund to construction projects run by the mob.
 During this period, Williams formed a close working relationship with Teamsters president Jimmy Hoffa.

 Williams quickly rose to power in the post-Hoffa Teamsters by associating himself with new president Frank Fitzsimmons.
 In 1967, Williams was appointed spokesman for the union's national surface transportation negotiating committee by Fitzsimmons.
 In 1971, Williams elected appointed a vice president of the international union.
 In 1976, Fitzsimmons appointed Williams to be director of the Central Conference of Teamsters, a regional council which controlled union locals in 14 Midwestern states.

 In 1977, Williams was forced to resign from the Central States Pension Fund after the United States Department of Labor sued Williams and four others for violating their fiduciary duty.

 Teamsters presidency

-Fitzsimmons died on May 7, 1981.
+Fitzsimmons died on May 6, 1981.
 First vice president George Mock was named interim president.
 But Mock's age militated against his assuming the presidency at the upcoming membership convention.
 So on May 15, Mock stepped down and Williams was named interim president by the Teamsters executive board.

-Williams' suspected involvement with organized crime, particularly Kansas City Crime Boss Nicholas Civella, made him an immediate target for federal prosecution.
+Williams's suspected involvement with organized crime, particularly Kansas City Crime Boss Nicholas Civella, made him an immediate target for federal prosecution.
 On May 11, 1981, testimony before a subcommittee of the United States Senate indicated that Williams was heavily involved with the Mafia.
 Williams was indicted on May 22.

-On June 6, 1981, two weeks after his indictment, Teamsters members elected Williams president, to serve out Fitzsimmons' unexpired five-year term.
+On June 6, 1981, two weeks after his indictment, Teamsters members elected Williams president, to serve out Fitzsimmons's unexpired five-year term.

 During his short tenure as president, Williams was forced to reopen the national trucking agreement in September 1981 and accept a two-year wage freeze (which the union ratified in March 1982).